Priyanka-sharma181/Chatbot-Development-Guide/docs/source/get_api_key.rst

+.. _obtraining_api_keys:
 Obtaining API keys
 ------------
-In order to get the API key and to access the other features of swiftchat platform, you need to have a merchant account.
+To get the API key and to access the other features of swiftchat platform, you need to have a merchant account.

 .. tip::